hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ----

 Manipulating code parts are directed with directives.
-Directives are: meta::driver, meta::for, meta::for_begin-body-end, meta::if, meta::switch
+Directives are: meta::driver, meta::use, meta::for, meta::for_begin-body-end, meta::if, meta::switch
 You can mark code parts for manipulations with the ${ ... } syntax. meta::driver directive waits a driver which is constexpr object.
 Generating code parts is safe, because you can't create new type only just using an existing one it in CODT.